 - transition toward wealth preservation strategies by holding a higher allocation of less-risky, fixed-income investments

-Companies like Vanguard, Fidelity, Schwab, T. Rowe Price and others offer these products through various retirement plan and after-tax brokerage accounts.
+Companies like Vanguard, Fidelity, Schwab, T. Rowe Price and others offer these products through various tax-advantaged investment plans and after-tax brokerage accounts.

 However, target date funds attempt to lessen the severity of some risk by gradually and automatically transitioning your asset mix of stocks and bonds to a more conservative mix as you approach retirement.